09 May What Is A Furnace Flame Sensor?(Last Updated On: December 30, 2017)

 A furnace flame sensor works by detecting the presence of a flame within the furnace.
 The sensor is a short length of thin metallic rod that creates a small current of electricity in order to confirm there is fire burning within the furnace.
 As the gas valve opens to begin the combustion process, the current is sent out from the sensor in order to detect the presence of heat from a flame.

-If there is a flame detected and all is well with the furnace, heating will continue.
+Heating continues when the sensor detects the flame and all is well with the furnace.
 However, if the furnace flame sensor does not detect the presence of a flame within 10 seconds of the gas valve opening, it will shut the furnace down.
 It will attempt this cycle two more times before shutting down the control board and locking out the system.
 You may be able to reset the furnace yourself, or you may need to call an HVAC technician to reset it.
 These measures help to keep occupants of the home safe.

 Types of Furnace Flame Sensors

 Most furnace flame sensors are quite comparable in their function and appearance, although they will vary in their length.
-There are some models that are straight like a pencil, and others that are shaped like the letter L. There may also be small differences among the porcelain housing of some furnace flame sensors.
+For example, flame sensors may be straight like a pencil, while others are shaped like the letter L. There may also be small differences among the porcelain housing of some furnace flame sensors.

 Benefits of Furnace Flame Sensors